Too Many House Sparrows?

 Second - reduce use of white millet.
 Millet, not to be confused with milo (the reddish colored filler grain) is found in our Deluxe Blend and some No-Mess blends because it is actually a very good seed for attracting doves, juncos, towhees, and many of our ground feeding birds, but unfortunately it's also a house sparrow favorite.
 While you may still wish to offer it as part of a blend in a ground tray, avoiding it in a hopper or tube feeder will help discourage the sparrows from sitting on those feeders and kicking all the other seeds aside just to get the millet.

-Seeds with harder shells, like Springfield Supreme (pictured) and Safflower, make sparrows work harder and have reduced appeal.
+Seeds with harder shells, like Springfield Supreme (pictured), Safflower, or Striped Sunflower (much harder shell than oil sunflower) make sparrows work harder and have reduced appeal.
 Again, they are not sparrow proof, but you might cut their numbers significantly.
 Our native birds don't mind working a bit harder to remove the shells.

 2. No-Mess / Tidy Seeds